department-of-veterans-affairs/va-mobile-library/packages/tokens/README.md

-# VA Mobile Design Tokens
+# VA Mobile Design System - Tokens Package

 The Tokens package contains the design tokens for the VA Mobile Design Library.
 It uses [Style Dictionary](https://amzn.github.io/style-dictionary/#/) as a build system to define our styles in JSON and export them to different formats.